Npvivek/PDF-QA-Chatbot/README.md

 ---

-## Some features you can contribute to.
+## Enhancements You Can Contribute To

 - [ ] Add multi-PDF support.
 - [ ] Integrate additional LLM providers.